 After a moment’s hesitation, it added, “This duha may ask for the amou—” It noticed the master’s gaze sharpen.
 “This duha di—”

 The master released an audible sigh.
-“Seven plates.
-Gold.”
+“Seven golden plates.”

 The duha knew the wall-spaces better than any of the other workers.
 It knew to wait as it pressed its ear against the back of the panel.
 When no sound came, it pushed its knee against the wall.
-The panel dislocated with the slightest budge.
-With its fingers against the rough wood, it slid the panel over.
+The panel dislocated with a budge, pressing its fingers against the rough wood before sliding the panel over.

 Seen, and unseen.
 The duha stepped into an empty hallway from the wall panels opposite a set of sliding double-doors decorated with soft-pink lily prints.
 It stepped closer and raised its hand to the stile.